w314/notes/javaNotes/javaBasics.md

 > What are the four levels of access we can give to class members?
 How are they different from one another?

-- `access modifiers` set access level of methods, variables, classes and constructors
+`Access Modifiers` set access level of methods, variables, classes and constructors

-Types:

 - `public`: can be accessed by any classes
 - `default` (when there is no access modifier): within the same package only
 - `protected`: within package + outside of package through inheritance
 - `private`: only within the class, a class (except a nested class) cannot be private

-#### Instance vs. Object Scope

-- `Instance, or object scope` - The variable is attached to individual objects created from the class.
-- `Class, or static scope` - Resides on the class definition itself.
-- `Method scope` - Declared within a method block; only available within the method in which they are declared.
-- `Block scope` - Only exist within the specific control flow block (for, while, etc.)

 #### Abstract Class